Inspector Gadget (1983 TV series): Home media

-During the 1980s and 1990s, several VHS tapes of the series were released by labels such as Family Home Entertainment (distributed by MGM/UA Home Video and International Video Entertainment), Kideo Video (distributed by Karl-Lorimar Home Video), The Maier Group and DIC Toon-Time Video (distributed by Buena Vista Home Video).
-In 1999, Buena Vista Home Video released Inspector Gadget: Gadget's Greatest Gadgets, a direct-to-video feature that contained three episodes of the TV series.
-It was made to tie in with the Disney film, Inspector Gadget.
+During the 1980s and 1990s, several VHS tapes of the series were released by labels such as Family Home Entertainment (distributed by MGM/UA Home Video and International Video Entertainment), Kideo Video (distributed by Karl-Lorimar Home Video), In 1999, Buena Vista Home Video released Inspector Gadget: Gadget's Greatest Gadgets, a direct-to-video feature that contained three episodes of the TV series.
 On July 6, 2004, Sterling Entertainment released a VHS/DVD called Inspector Gadget: The Gadget Files.
 The release contains the show's pilot Winter Olympics alongside the first two episodes of the series, which are "Monster Lake" and "Down on the Farm".
-The DVD version contains "Gadget at the Circus" and "The Amazon" as bonus episodes, alongside an interview with Andy Heyward answering 10 questions voted upon by fans.
-The Sterling release of Inspector Gadget Saves Christmas contains the episodes "Weather in Tibet" and "Birds of a Feather" with "So It is Written" as a bonus episode.

 In 2006, Shout!
 Factory acquired the rights to the series and subsequently released Inspector Gadget: The Original Series, a four-disc set featuring the first 22 episodes of the series on DVD on April 25, 2006.
-20th Century Fox Home Entertainment would later acquire the home video rights for the series.
 On September 9, 2009, 20th Century Fox Home Entertainment released a single-disc DVD, Inspector Gadget: The Go Go Gadget Collection which features ten episodes from the series.
 On May 24, 2013 TV Shows on DVD noted that New Video Group had acquired the home video rights to the series.
 New Video Group released the complete series on DVD in Region 1 for the very first time in four volume sets on October 8, 2013.
 They also re-released Inspector Gadget Saves Christmas on October 29, 2013.

 The series is available on Amazon Prime Video for purchase.
 Inspector Gadget can be streamed on Paramount+, The Roku Channel, and Pluto TV.